 Link Asset Services provide a range of services, including technical advice on treasury matters, economic and interest rate analysis and credit worthiness information.
-Notwithstanding this, the final decision on treasury matters remains vested with the Essex Pension Fund Investment Steering Committee, and for day to day treasury management, with the Executive Director, Finance and Technology.
+Notwithstanding this, the final decision on treasury matters remains vested with the Essex Pension Fund Investment Steering Committee, and for day to day treasury management, with the Executive Director, for Corporate and Customer Services Finance and Technology.